lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 For verification execute-time reasons, this RSA check will be overridable in the FPGA and verification platforms (details TBD).
 This is part of the *Secure Boot Process* that will be detailed in a security section in the future.

-Earl Grey contains 1024kB of embedded-flash (e-flash) memory for code storage.
+Darjeeling contains 1024kB of embedded-flash (e-flash) memory for code storage.
 This is intended to house the boot loader mentioned above, as well as the operating system and application that layers on top.
 At this time there is no operating system provided; applications are simple proof of concept code to show that the chip can do with a bare-metal framework.

 Embedded-flash is the intended technology for a silicon design implementing the full OpenTitan device.
 It has interesting and challenging parameters that are unique to the technology that the silicon is implemented in.
-Earl Grey, as an FPGA proof of concept, will model these parameters in its emulation of the memory in order to prepare for the replacement with the silicon flash macros that will come.
+Darjeeling, as an FPGA proof of concept, will model these parameters in its emulation of the memory in order to prepare for the replacement with the silicon flash macros that will come.
 This includes the read-speeds, the page-sized erase and program interfaces, the two-bank update scheme, and the non-volatile nature of the memory.
 Since by definition these details can't be finalized until a silicon technology node is chosen, these can only be emulated in the FPGA environment.
 We will choose parameters that are considered roughly equivalent of the state of the art embedded-flash macros on the market today.